Kridhi5/BUSA3007/README.md

 ## Trust & Activity Control
 The trust based scoring system limits evidence submission to:
 * prevent abuse and over submission.
 * enforce posting limits based on user.
-So a user can only submit three files in every 24 hours regardless of the user status in the system.
+  ### Below is the logic for the canPost() :
+* users below a minimum threshold are prevented from submitting evidence
+* users within a mid-range threshold are allowed a limited number of submissions
+* users above a higher threshold are allowed unrestricted activity

 ## Workflow Overview